r-hedayati/programming-mastery-guide/Git Cheat Sheet.md

 ## Definitions
-- **Git directory:** it contains the history of all the files and changes.
+`GIT - distributed-is-the-new-centralized `
+- The major difference between Git and any other VCS (Subversion and friends included) is the way Git thinks about its data (Git take snapshots not differences).
+- Git has three main states that your files can reside in: modified, staged, and committed:
   - **Working directory (tree):** it contains the current state of the project, including any changes that we've made.
-- Staging area: it contains the changes that have been marked to be included in the next commit.
+  - **Staging area**: it contains the changes that have been marked to be included in the next commit.
-- **Commit:**
+  - **Git directory:** it contains the history of all the files and changes (in `.git` directory (local directory)).

+- The basic Git workflow goes something like this:
+  1) You `modify` files in your working tree.
+  2) You selectively `stage` just those changes you want to be part of your next commit, which adds only those changes to the staging area.
+  3) You do a `commit`, which takes the files as they are in the staging area and stores that snapshot permanently to your Git directory.
+- **Commit:** it captures a snapshot of the project's currently staged changes.
 - **Clone:**
 - **Push:**
 - **Pull:**